zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/lex.md

 ## Bio

-I am an Assistant Professor of Computer Science at the Scientific Computing and Imaging Institute and the School of Computing at the University of Utah.
+I am an Associate Professor of Computer Science at the Scientific Computing and Imaging Institute and the School of Computing at the University of Utah.
 Together with Miriah Meyer, I run the Visualization Design Lab where we develop visualization methods and systems to help solve today’s scientific problems.

 Before joining the University of Utah, I was a lecturer and post-doctoral visualization researcher at Harvard University.
 I received my PhD, master’s, and undergraduate degrees from Graz University of Technology.
 In 2011 I was a visiting researcher at Harvard Medical School.